Peel-Organisation/Peel_API/README.md

 ## Configuration

-Before you can use the API, you must configure the following environment variables:
+If you want to run the API locally, you must configure the following environment variables:

 - MONGO_DB_USER: Username for the MongoDB database.
 - MONGO_DB_PASSWORD: Password for the MongoDB database.